To ensure the best experience when using Livestream to broadcast your events, we have provided recommendations and best practices below.

 Click here for instructions on how to check if these ports are open on your network.

-If you are using a PC and want true HD video quality, you will need to use a component, HDMI or SDI output on a camera and connect it to a certified capture device.
+If you are using a PC and want true HD video quality, you will need to use a component, HDMI or SDI output on a camera and connect it to a supported capture device.

 USB Webcams are also compatible with both software products.
 Click here for camera recommendations.